folio-org/mod-circulation/doc/circulationrules.md

 * [Single circulation rules file](#single-circulation-rules-file)
 * [Loan Rules UX Design Video](#loan-rules-ux-design-video)

+This document describes the circulation rules that actually have been implemented in the mod-circulation back-end module.

 The circulation rules engine calculates the loan policies based on the patron's patron group and the item's material type, loan type, and location.